NoesisVision/noesis-docs/docs/quick-start.md

 ### 5.3: Verify Entry Points

 1. Open `http://localhost:8088`
-2. Click "Analyze" an run a scan of your repository - the scanning may take a while - check logs for details and potential errors.
+2. Click "Analyze" and run a scan of your repository - the scanning may take a while - check logs for details and potential errors.
 3. Go back to the main page and click "Basic mode" to view the scan results.
 Choose your result.
-4. Click **Entry Points** view - you should see entry points organizsed in modules in the tree on the left, after you expand it.
+4. Click **Entry Points** view - you should see entry points organized in modules in the tree on the left, after you expand it.

-Here's how it may look like:
+Here's how it may look:
  ![Entry points view](/img/entry-points.png)

 🎉 **Third Success!** Noesis recognized entry points to your system and shows them in appropriate modules.